-These coastal vessels and artisanal boats take by-catches of bigeye tuna in association with swordfish, which is governed by Ministerial Order No. 1176-13 of 8 April regulating the swordfish fishery.
+These coastal vessels and artisanal boats take by-catches of bigeye tuna in association with swordfish, which is governed by Ministerial Order No. 3315 of 8 April 2017 which amends and supplements Ministerial Order No. 1176-13 of 8 April 2013 regulating the swordfish fishery.